haomo-ai/SuperFusion/README.md

 # SuperFusion

-This repository contains the implementation of the paper:
+This repository contains the implementation of the ICRA 2024 paper:

 **SuperFusion: Multilevel LiDAR-Camera Fusion for Long-Range HD Map Generation**